sidramesh2018/calc/README.md

   include on CALC pages.
 If it is not present, then the ethn.io script will not be included.

+* `NON_PROD_INSTANCE_NAME` is an optional instance name that when specified will cause a banner to be shown at the top of every page to let users know that they are viewing a non-production instance of CALC.

 * `NEW_RELIC_LICENSE_KEY` is the private New Relic license key for this project.
   If it is present, then the WSGI app will be wrapped with the  New Relic agent.